 The world has lost sight of a decision made by Adam and Eve.
 They chose not to eat of the Tree of Life, which God had told them they could freely do, choosing instead to eat of the tree of the knowledge of good and evil.
 Again, mankind ever after has followed in their footsteps—the way of get.

 This explains a modern world filled with troubles, evils and ills!
 The knowledge and understanding of God’s Way became lost.

 In the time of Moses, God raised up His nation, Israel.
 He made a covenant with the Israelites, yet soon after, they rebelled.
 While God attempted to have the Israelites follow His Way, they rejected Him.
-At the same time, the rest of the world continued in the original way that Adam and Eve chose.
+At the same time, most of the world continued in the original way that Adam and Eve chose.

-This was the world before Christ—one in which only a tiny few walked with God.
+This was the world before Christ—one in which few walked with God.
 Almost all had rebelled, and the knowledge of God’s Way was lost to the vast majority.
 This was a world needing a Savior to reconcile it to its Creator.
 It was during this period that many prophets brought the good news of a Messiah soon to come with a message to the world.

 The Messenger and His Announcement